Everyone is at risk for heart disease, heart attack and stroke, but some people are at higher risk than others.

 There are some risk factors that can be changed or controlled such as blood pressure, physical activity and salt intake.
-Visit the Prevention Section of our website for more information on these and other controllable/modifiable risk factors.
+Visit the Prevention section for more information on these and other controllable or modifiable risk factors.

 Heart disease, heart attack and stroke can happen at any age.
 An individual’s risk increases with age.
-There is an increasing number of individuals younger than 55 that are having heart attacks and strokes.
+There are increasing numbers of individuals younger than 55 that are having heart attacks and strokes.

 The risk of heart disease, heart attack and stroke may be higher if a family member (parent, grandparent or sibling) has had a heart attack or stroke.
 There are certain genetic conditions that can increase the risk of a heart attack and stroke.

 Men and women share many of the same risk factors for heart disease, heart attack and stroke.
-However, the experience for men and women may be different:
+However, men and women may experience them differently:

 - Men often have heart attacks and strokes earlier in life than women.